MBTA API in Max

 • type something into the search box and press <enter> or click the button to the left to search for what is already in the box.

-• select a track from the result menu, wait for it to download and start playing
+• select a track from the result menu, wait for it to start playing

 Spotify segment analysis player in Max